 Click Here for tab for Open Arms by Journey

 This is a bit more of a progressive effort for a love ballad, so there’s a really fun mixture of open chords, power chords, single-note passages, leads, octaves, you name it!
 If you want a song that’s both interesting to learn and engaging to jam to this is ideal.
-Many of the guitar parts repeat so in terms of individual sections there’s actually not too much to learn either, so don’t be put off if at first it seems a little ‘busy’.
+Many of the guitar parts repeat, so in terms of individual sections there’s actually not too much to learn, so don’t be put off if it seems a little ‘busy’ at first.

 Piano Man by Billy Joel